-Method and apparatus for creating an integrated optical sensor able to characterize optically dense materials by independently determining the scattering and absorption coefficients of the material from the incident light/
+Integrated sensor characterizes optically dense materials by distinguishing the scattering and absorption coefficients of the materials from the incident light.

-The present invention is able to characterize optically dense materials using an integrated optical sensor by independently determining the scattering and absorption coefficients for the materials.
-This novel sensor is based on low coherence interferometry, and can be used as a non-invasive, fast, and inexpensive instrument for measuring the concentration of glucose in the skin.
+The invention characterizes optically dense materials using an integrated optical sensor by independently determining the scattering and absorption coefficients for the materials.
+This novel sensor is based on low coherence interferometry and can be used as a non-invasive, fast, and inexpensive instrument for measuring the concentration of glucose in the skin.
 It can also be used to characterize tissues such as arteries and other organs during endoscopic procedures.
 Finally, it can be used for the characterization of complex composite materials in a variety of coating and material science applications.

-- Fast, non-invasive and real- time monitoring of blood glucose concentration
+- Fast, non-invasive, real-time monitoring of blood glucose concentration

 - Eliminates the pain and discomfort of finger-pricking

 - Improves accuracy of the sensor while decreasing its manufacturing cost